roopasd/AzurePortal_FreeAccess_SignUp/README.md

 # AzurePortal_FreeAccess_SignUp
-This is detailed steps and description of how to sign up azure portal for free
+This is a document about detailed steps and description of how to sign up azure portal for free